About

 Senior Product Designer

 Led product design for crypto savings and lending.
-Built the design system from scratch and shipped the first mobile app.
+Built the design system from scratch and took the first mobile app from concept to launch.

 CIBC